mother

 My mother detests smoking.
 Detest is in fact too soft.

-There is no combination of words in the English language, to my knowledge, that can quite communicate the brevity of disgust this woman feels towards smoking.
-Which is either heavily ironic or perfectly reasonable, considering she used to smoke.
+Detest, in fact, is far too linguistically soft.
+There is no combination of words in the English language, to my knowledge, that can communicate the brevity of disgust this woman feels towards smoking.
+Which is either heavily ironic or perfectly reasonable, considering that she smoked for twenty years.

-Anyone within 20 metres earshot will hear about it if my mother so much as whiffs the passing gust of a cigarette.
-I’ve witnessed her shout down smokers outside of train stations, wear a balaclava to a beer garden, storm out of restaurants and cross streets, all over so much as a single fag.
+Anyone within a 10-metre radius will hear about it if my mother so much as whiffs the passing gust of a cigarette.
+I’ve witnessed this woman shout down smokers outside of train stations, wear a balaclava to a beer garden, storm out of restaurants and cross streets, all over so much as a whisper of fag smoke.

 I’d first started smoking when I was 16, having long given up on improving the capacity issue. this was around the same time that I was doing anything and everything I could think of to feel anything at all.
 I began to become drawn to anything that mirrored my own brokenness, my own inherent sense of unsalvageability.
 It’s hard thinking about that person, the partying, the recklessness, the point where youthful hedonism gave way to nihilism, the lack of care they had for themselves. the lack of love.